talsec/Free-RASP-Flutter/README.md

 freeRASP for Flutter is a mobile in-app protection and security monitoring SDK.
 It aims to cover the main aspects of RASP (Runtime App Self Protection) and application shielding.

+:loudspeaker: The official documentation has been moved to a new location.
+You can now find it [here](https://talsec.gitbook.io/freerasp). :loudspeaker:

 # Overview